 Students who apply for Mount Saint Vincent University bursaries are expected to have applied for all appropriate government student aid for which they qualify.
 Those who have not must submit a letter citing the reasons and circumstances why they have not availed themselves of student aid programs or their application for a Mount bursary will not be considered.
 Applications missing required financial information will not be considered when awards are allocated.
-Students with questions or concerns are encouraged to attend one of the information sessions listed on the formal bursary application.
+Students with questions or concerns are encouraged to contact financial.aid@msvu.ca as early as possible in the application process.